themanyone/BabelFish/README.md

 We start the `whisper-server` with a larger model, such as `ggml-medium-q5_0.bin` when operating as a translator.

-Since MIMIC 3 is capable of sending audio output to a pipe, we can use `aplay` to send the sound output to another device, such as the BableFish's earphone.
+Since MIMIC 3 is capable of sending audio output to a pipe, we can use `aplay` to send the sound output to another device, such as the BableFish Bluetooth earbuds.

 `mimic3 "Hello world!" --stdout|aplay -D sysdefault:CARD=Generic`

-## Configuration.
+## Configuration

 Edit `bab`.
-Find the line containing `aplay` and change the `--device` to your Bablefish's Bluetooth audio device.
-Use `aplay -L` to discover it.
+Find the line containing `aplay` and change the `--device` to your Bablefish Bluetooth audio device.
+Once paired, use `aplay -L` to discover the device name.

 You may also comment out "# --device..." entirely and choose outputs using your desktop volume control/mixer.

-## Running.
+## Running

 Once everything is set up, tested and configured, our universal translator should be up and running.The device's language-selection dial should start `bab` with the desired language to translate into.
 But we can run `bab` from the command line, e.g. `bab es_ES/m-ailabs_low` or `bab ru_RU/multi_low`.